ey92/notes/4744/hw3/hw3.md

 | for | rush,  test,  fish,  search,  check |
 | on | finish,  bet,  focus,  film,  work |

-initially used ANV.fsb to find words that could be a noun or a verb to get a verb to start with
+I initially used ANV.fsb to find words that could be a noun or a verb to get a verb to start with.
 ```
 load ANV.fsb
 regex A & V;